hawkinsw/QoOID/draft-olden-ippm-qoo.md

 This framework makes few requirements.
 This does of course have pros and cons.
 Precision vs useability and flexibility.
 How, and under what conditions, a latency distribution is gathered is undefined.
 This flexibility is key to be able to capture a large range of different types of network usage.
 It is also futureproof, a known problem with many existing network tests is that they define, for example, TCP as the protocol for the test.
 If all applications adopted BBR, the test would be rendered useless.
 Example Use-Cases:
 Web/Mobile App Network Test for specific application.
-For example, a Video Conference Service can actively test end-to-end whether the network is good enough for a lag free experience
+For example, a Video Conference Service can actively test end-to-end whether the network is good enough for a lag free experience.
 Network Equipment Traffic Monitoring.
-A network equipment can passively monitor latency of real traffic and show QoOs for different types of traffic
+A network equipment can passively monitor latency of real traffic and show QoOs for different types of traffic.
-An end-user application can test the network to check whether the QoO, or which  configurations (resolution, fps, etc.)  would be optimal
+An end-user application can test the network to check whether the QoO, or which  configurations (resolution, fps, etc.)  would be optimal.
-An end-user application can ask the network what latency distributions are typical, and thereby calculate their QoO Network operators can test and monitor performance on their networks.
+An end-user application can ask the network what latency distributions are typical, and thereby calculate their QoO.
+Network operators can test and monitor performance on their networks.
-Before and after an equipment / software  upgrade
+Before and after an equipment / software upgrade.

 Comparing Apps:
 On this network:
 Macrohard Teams have a 93% chance of a lag free experience (Note!
 Made up numbers!)
 Googol Meets have a 90% chance of a lag free experience (Note!
 Made up numbers!) mooZ have a 88% chance of a lag-free experience (Note!
 Made up numbers!)

 Application Category / Specific Application QoO scores as an addition to Apple Network Quality test (with responsiveness) networkquality